Last Updated on December 19, 2021 by Oddmund Groette

 The observant reader probably notices that this setup resembles a “customer in disguise”.
 Up until 2012 some companies even paid out 100% of the profits.
 This didn’t go well with the SEC, and 100% payouts are not accepted anymore in the US.
 Luckily, the regulations are not as strict outside the US.

-In house prop trading:
+In house proprietary trading:

-One option is to get “hired” by a prop firm and show up at the office every day while they teach and gives you the tools of the trade to succeed.
+One option is to get “hired” by a proprietary firm and show up at the office every day while they teach and gives you the tools of the trade to succeed.
 Again, you don’t receive a salary, or at least it’s minimal, and you get a slice of the profits.

-Prop trading instruments:
+Proprietary trading instruments:

 Popular remote proprietary trading firms: